 - 1. The permittee shall report monitoring results on Discharge Monitoring Report (DMR) forms supplied by ADEQ, to the extent that the results may be entered on the forms.
 The permittee shall submit results of all monitoring required by this permit in a format that will allow direct comparison with the limitations and requirements of this permit.
 If no discharge occurs during a reporting period, the permittee shall specify "No discharge" on the DMR.
 The results of all discharge analyses conducted during the monitoring period shall be included in determinations of the monthly average and daily maximums reported on the DMRs if the analyses were by methods specified in Part II.A above, as applicable. - 2.
-DMRs and attachments are to be submitted (see Appendix A- definitions) by the 28th day of the month following the end of a monitoring period.
+DMRs and attachments are to be submitted by the 28th day of the month following the end of a monitoring period.
 For example, if the monitoring period ends January 31st, the permittee shall submit the DMR by February 28th.
-The permittee shall submit original copies of these and all other reports required in this Part, signed by an authorized representative, to ADEQ at the following address:
+The permittee shall electronically submit all compliance monitoring data and reports using the myDEQ electronic portal provided by ADEQ.
+The reports required to be electronically submitted include, but are not limited to, the following: